LiYuhangUSTC/Sketch2Face/README.md

 [GoogleDrive](https://drive.google.com/drive/folders/1Oga57eTNEIbuxV6L9GxGYv9fyIEdcBCD?usp=sharing)

 ### Test
 The test sketches should be put in folder `./datasets/CelebAMask/test_A`.
 The pretrained model should be put in folder `./checkpoints/pretrained`.
 Example script of testing can be found in `./test_scripts.sh`.
 The results are supposed to be in `./results`.
+The deform.pth file is uploaded to Google Drive.

 ### Cite
 ```